-- Rice is the base of the bowl.
-Use brown rice or cauliflower rice, if you wish.
+- Rice – Use brown rice, cilantro lime rice, or cauliflower rice, if you wish.

-- Pinto Beans or Black Beans mixed with chopped chipotles.
+- Pinto Beans or Black Beans – I like to mix them with chopped chipotles for smoky flavor.

-- Pineapple Salsa, or you could use tomatillo salsa verde or mango salsa.
+- Pineapple Salsa, or you could use tomatillo salsa verde, mango salsa, or pico de gallo!

-- Salad greens like chopped romaine or arugula.
+- Salad greens – Try chopped romaine or arugula.

 Tips to Meal Prep your Burrito Bowl

-The great thing about a burrito bowl are all of the yummy components.
-While those components take time to prepare, many of them can be prepped and stored in advance.
+While all these components take time to prepare, if you prep them in advance, a burrito bowl can be a great weeknight dinner or packed lunch.
 Here are a few tips to meal prep weeknight-worthy burrito bowls:

 - 1 cup cooked pinto beans or black beans, drained and rinsed